 Fully recovering from this procedure can take a week or so, however most people feel better after a few days; especially when following these post procedure instructions:

 - Keep Your Head Elevated for the First Three Days

 - Ice the Area of the Cheek Closest to the Extraction Site for the First Day

 - Drink Ice Cold Coconut Water Until You’re Able to Eat Soft Foods

 Sometimes eating is difficult after your wisdom teeth have been removed.
 Here are a few foods that you should try to eat:

 - Mashed potatoes

 If you notice any unusual symptoms like pus discharge, severe pain or a fever, call your oral surgeon right away.
 While complications such as an infection are rare, they are possible.

+Residents of Haymarket VA, Bristow VA and surrounding areas can trust GDA.
 Whether your wisdom teeth are crowding your other teeth or have become infected, Gainesville Dental Associates has the experience and expertise to safely remove these teeth through minor, out-patient surgery.